Welcome to RARB Picks of the Year, 2014 Edition!

 Reviewers were also asked to select Tracks of the Year on a similar principle, again restricted to the tracks that they personally reviewed for RARB.
 Reviewers could also abstain from making selections in any or all categories.

-Finally, our staff jointly chose one Single of the Year from among all the singles reviewed in 2014.
+Finally, our staff jointly chose one Single of the Year

 We reviewed 28 singles last year, but one release packed more punch than the rest for this inaugural selection.
 For its artful delivery atop an unforgettable arrangement, the RARB editorial staff jointly chose Voices in Your Head's Burn for the 2014 Single of the Year.
 Our editor-in-chief remarked: "My heart can't handle the 'When the lights...' section that starts at 1:03.
 I'm just destroyed with the beauty there."
 And TeKay's review concluded, "Burn will sear into your brain for years to come."